(NOTICE: this website will undergo a major reshuffling in early 2014, allowing all JOLISAA products to be easily accessible - please bear with us!)

 This project was funded under the EU FP7 KBBE program and lasted from February 2010 to July 2013.

-JOLISAA aims to increase understanding of agricultural innovation systems focusing on smallholders’ livelihoods and the articulation of local and global knowledge.
-Specifically, JOLISAA’s goal is to assess how smallholders’ innovativeness, knowledge, capacities and other resources can be tapped into, strengthened and linked effectively to those of other stakeholders – public or private, local or global – to contribute to reducing rural poverty and improving food security in Africa.
+JOLISAA aimed to increase understanding of agricultural innovation systems focusing on smallholders’ livelihoods and the articulation of local and global knowledge.
+Specifically, JOLISAA’s goal was to assess how smallholders’ innovativeness, knowledge, capacities and other resources can be tapped into, strengthened and linked effectively to those of other stakeholders – public or private, local or global – to contribute to reducing rural poverty and improving food security in Africa.

-Case studies developed in a participatory manner according to a common analytical framework tackle diverse innovation types and scales: from natural resource management to production and agribusiness, from local initiatives to national and regional ones, from orchestrated to more bottom-up processes.
+Case studies developed in a participatory manner according to a common analytical framework tackled diverse innovation types and scales: from natural resource management to production and agribusiness, from local initiatives to national and regional ones, from orchestrated to more bottom-up processes.

 Joint learning among project partners and with local/ national stakeholders was at the heart of the project’s operation: it was fostered by engaging diverse stakeholders, including researchers, practitioners and policymakers in JOLISAA activities.